simonespa/simple-chat/README.md

-# simple-chat
+# Simple Chat

-A simple chat written in Java using socket connections
+A simple chat written in Java using socket connections.